wp-plugins/orbisius-blank-slate/readme.txt

 > Support is handled on our site: <a href="http://club.orbisius.com/" target="_blank" title="[new window]">http://club.orbisius.com/</a>
 > Please do NOT use the WordPress forums or other places to seek support.
 >
-> If you want more features check [Orbisius Blank Slate Pro] (http://club.orbisius.com/products/wordpress-plugins/orbisius-blank-slate-pro/)
+> If you want more features check <a href="http://club.orbisius.com/products/wordpress-plugins/orbisius-blank-slate-pro/" target="_blank" title="[new window]">Orbisius Blank Slate Pro</a>

 This plugin allows you to delete (selected) content from your WordPress site/blog.
 For example you are testing WordPress and have entered lots of lorem ipsum posts, pages, or attachments